 • Early Decision 1: December 1

 • Creative Writing Award

-• Performing Arts Scholarships—one awardee in each of Music, Dance, and Theater
+• Performing Arts Scholarships—one awardee each in Music, Dance, and Theater

-• Supporting Inclusive Excellence Scholarships—for students planning to major in Biology, Biochemistry & Molecular Biology, or Neuroscience
+• Supporting Inclusive Excellence Scholarships—for students planning to major in Biology, Biochemistry and Molecular Biology, or Neuroscience

 • Bonner Leaders Scholarship

 • Twitter: @UrsinusCollege

 Degrees in Bachelor of Arts and Bachelor of Science